First published: 9 Nov 2017

 Located just outside of Taipei City, Jiufen and Shifen are popular day-trips for its extremely scenic views and great food; probably why I keep coming back too.

-Problem is, it can take more than 2 hours to get there via public transport because of all the transfers required.
-Hiring a private car can be quite pricey too.
-The best option perhaps is the recently-launched shuttle bus service (S$20).
+Problem is, it can take a while to get there via public transport.
+During our trip, we took a shuttle bus service (which has since then been discontinued).
 The bus picked us from Ximen and we arrived in Shifen within an hour.
 Ultra-convenient!

 Shifen has been popularised in recent years and many specially visit the quaint old town to light up sky lanterns on the old (and still functioning!) rail tracks.